Thursday, June 26, 2025

 Before we get into the chronology, I should deal with eternity and share my Christian testimony.
 When I was growing up, I wasn't sure where I stood with God.
 I knew that some of my friends had been baptized as babies, and I didn't know if that applied to me, and I was too terribly shy to ask.

 When I was about 11 years old, my Sunday School class made a field trip to the Anderson County jail.
-While we were there, in a bleak chapel with wooden benches, a preacher gave a scared-straight sermon, and I remember being terrified by the prospect of hell.
+While we were there, in a stark chapel with wooden benches, a preacher gave a scared-straight sermon, and I remember being terrified by the prospect of hell.
 I remember that someone led me in the sinner's prayer, then told me to tell my parents when I got home.
 I assume my Sunday School teacher told them, but shy Tommy never did.

 Our family regularly attended Sunday School, though we didn't often stay for "big church."
 One night in November 1972, we went to a revival service at Concord Baptist Church, where the evangelist warned us that this might be our last chance.
 He used the illustration of a mountain climber who had reached an overhanging ledge, only to see his rope swing away from him.
 As it swung back, he knew he would have to make the leap, because the lifeline would never get any closer.
 (Of course it took a mountain-climbing example to move my heart.)